allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 ### Slow query log

-After integrating a huge number of new API’s we realized that a simple HTTP endpoint monitoring is not enough in our case.
+After integrating a huge number of new API’s we realized that simple HTTP endpoint monitoring was not enough in our case.
 We had been looking for a better approach to this.
 Slow query log is a simple concept - set a threshold at which we consider a query too slow.
 Each query that exceeds that threshold gets logged with all input parameters.
 Moreover we set up metrics which indicate that some problematic query appears.
-Whether such an approach is perfect?
+Is such an approach perfect?
-No, still we have to analyze each query and answer a question if the query is slow because of query complexity or maybe because of other problems.
+No, we still have to analyze each query and answer the question if the query is slow because of query complexity or maybe because of other problems.
 At the end of the day we can use this approach as a simple and effective tool to find slow queries quite fast.